2015-16 Co-Teacher Program

-Compensation includes housing, an annual stipend of $25,000, generous medical and dental benefits, and tuition assistance for graduate school.
+Compensation includes housing, an annual stipend, generous medical and dental benefits, and tuition assistance for graduate school.
 Greenwich, Connecticut is located approximately 30 miles east of New York City.
 Greenwich is within easy commuting distance to numerous graduate programs.

 GCDS has an institutional commitment to the principles of diversity and inclusion.
 GCDS does not discriminate on the basis of race, religion, ethnic background, sexual orientation, age, physical challenge, gender, or any other characteristic.